polyaxon/polyaxon/site/integrations/statsd.md

 status: EE
 ---

-Polyaxon provides an abstraction called ‘stats’ which is used for internal monitoring, generally timings and various counters.
+Polyaxon provides an abstraction called ‘metrics’ which is used for internal monitoring, generally timings and various counters.
 The default backend `noop` simply discards them.

 This guide will help you set up a statsd backend to sends these metrics.

 ## Using the default Helm metrics deployment